Pandaroses/doubletapp/notes/nea.typ

 ==== Option/Result Types
 an Optional type, is a simple data structure that allows for beautiful error handling, an Option type wraps the output data, allowing for the error to be handled before trying to manipulate data, i.e in a Some(data) or None, where None means that the data was nonexistent, or we can use a result type to handle errors down the stack, where we can pass the error with Err(e) and Ok(d), so if one part of the function layer breaks we can know exactly where it errored and softly handle the error if needed

+==== Arc
+Crucial feature in the rust programming language, the Arc(atomic reference counted pointer), allows for thread safe sharing of data, by using a reference counted pointer, which allows for the data to be shared between threads, and the data to be cloned when moved, allowing for efficient memory management, and the data to be shared between threads safely, without having to worry about race conditions.
+#linebreak()
+refer to Rusts Memory Management section for more information about how rust handles variable scopes.
+#linebreak()
+I use Arcs to wrap all websocket connections, additionally wrapping the game state, so it can be concurrently accessed by multiple threads, allowing for many users to simultaneously modify the game state without loss of atomicity.

+==== Mutex
+the Mutex (mutual exclusion) is a data structure, that when combined with the Arc, allows for thread safe data sharing, you "lock" the data when you need to write to it, which means all other references to the mutex are blocked from writing to the mutex, althought this has performance downgrades, it pairs well with Arcs, as you don't have to worry about race conditions, and can still have multiple readers.

 === Diagrams